Our Blog

 Date Posted

-While every home is different, the roof replacement process follows a clear, organized structure.
-When it’s handled correctly, it moves quickly and efficiently, usually in one to two days for most residential homes.
+While every home is different, the roof replacement process at IronHead Roofing follows a clear and organized structure.
+With experienced crews and careful planning, most residential roofing projects are completed in one to two days when weather cooperates.

-Here’s what Oregon homeowners can expect during the roof installation process.
+Here’s what Oregon homeowners can expect during IronHead’s roof installation process.

 Key Takeaways

-• Weather, roof size, and structural repairs can affect the timeline
+• Weather conditions, roof size, and hidden issues affect the timeline

 Step 1 Start With a Professional Roof Inspection